-Equally as necessary, optimistic insider trading sentiment is a second way to analyze the investments you're interested in.
-Obviously, there are lots of incentives for a corporate insider to drop shares of his or her company, but just one, very clear reason why they would buy.
-Several academic studies have demonstrated the market-beating potential of this tactic if piggybackers understand what to do (learn more here).
+Just as key, optimistic insider trading sentiment is another way to parse down the marketplace.
+Just as you’d expect, there are many stimuli for an upper level exec to get rid of shares of his or her company, but only one, very simple reason why they would behave bullishly.
+Various academic studies have demonstrated the useful potential of this method if “monkeys” understand where to look (learn more here).

-At the end of the second quarter, a total of 36 of the hedge funds we track were bullish in this stock, a change of 16% from the first quarter.
-With hedge funds' sentiment swirling, there exists a few key hedge fund managers who were upping their stakes considerably.
+In preparation for this quarter, a total of 31 of the hedge funds we track held long positions in this stock, a change of 0% from the previous quarter.
+With hedgies’ capital changing hands, there exists a select group of noteworthy hedge fund managers who were increasing their stakes considerably.

-Insider buying made by high-level executives is most useful when the company in question has seen transactions within the past six months.
-Over the latest 180-day time frame, Penn National Gaming, Inc (NASDAQ:PENN) has seen zero unique insiders purchasing, and 7 insider sales (see the details of insider trades here).
+Insider purchases made by high-level executives is best served when the company in focus has experienced transactions within the past six months.
+Over the last half-year time period, Penn National Gaming, Inc (NASDAQ:PENN) has experienced 3 unique insiders buying, and 8 insider sales (see the details of insider trades here).

-We'll check out the relationship between both of these indicators in other stocks similar to Penn National Gaming, Inc (NASDAQ:PENN).
+Let’s go over hedge fund and insider activity in other stocks similar to Penn National Gaming, Inc (NASDAQ:PENN).
 These stocks are Marriott Vacations Worldwide Corp (NYSE:VAC), Caesars Entertainment Corp (NASDAQ:CZR), Vail Resorts, Inc. (NYSE:MTN), Royal Caribbean Cruises Ltd. (NYSE:RCL), and MGM Resorts International (NYSE:MGM).
-This group of stocks are in the resorts & casinos industry and their market caps match PENN's market cap.
+This group of stocks are the members of the resorts & casinos industry and their market caps match PENN’s market cap.